mike99mac/minimy-mike99mac/gcode/README.md

 ## Overview
 The goal of this project is to create a cool boombox that sounds amazing and can play music by voice.

-The picture below shows the front view of a boombox carcass assembled and finished, but with no components installed” which has three enclosures below for the left, right and subwoofer, and the space above for the amp, computer and other components.
+The picture below shows the front of a boombox carcass assembled and finished, but with no components installed
+It has three enclosures at the bottom for the left speakers, subwoofer, and right speakers.
+The top third houses the amp, the Raspberry Pi and all other components.
 Two removable panels allow easy access to the components.

-It’s constructed of 1/2" Baltic birch plywood with some rare curly oak for the edge moldings.
-The decorative molding in the front is curly maple and cherry.
+It is constructed of 1/2" Baltic birch plywood with hardwood edge moldings.
+The decorative molding in the front is curly maple with cherry inlay.
 The subwoofer is “down firing” while the other 5-1/4" device in front is a “passive radiator” - a speaker with no electronics.
 There is also a smaller passive radiator on the back, so the subwoofer is effectively driving three “speakers”.
+The left and right enclosures get 4" mid-range speakers and 1" tweeters.
+“Crossover networks” come with the tweeters, so no soldering is required.

+The tweeters
-The left and right enclosures get 4" mid-range and 1" tweeters.
-“Crossover networks” come with the tweeters, so no soldering required.
-The tweeters really do bring out the highs when compared with “full range drivers”, and of course, the subwoofer and friends really bring out the lows.
+really do bring out the highs when compared with “full range drivers”, and of course, the subwoofer and friends really bring out the lows.
 There will be a 3.5mm headphone jack on the left, and an “aux in” on the right.
 The left and right enclosures are ported with 1-3/4" ports seen on the sides.